Ankith-Vennelakanti/Group-5-Default-of-Credit-Card-Clients-IE7374/README.md

 - `predict.py`: Loads a pre-trained model and scaler from MLflow, scales the newly processed data, makes predictions using the model, logs the predictions, and saves the predicted data to a CSV file.

+- `retrain.py`: Retrain model based on detected anomalies from new data.
+If anomalies_detected is 'True', it prints "Anomalies detected" and retrains the model with new data as required.
+If anomalies_detected is 'False', it prints "No anomalies detected" and skips retraining.

 ## Experimental tracking (Mlflow)
 We track our model using mlflow and Python<br>